miltosmac/SODA/README.md

 Since the numbered elements in each set have the same remainder modulo 𝑛, the minimum iteration distance between them will be 𝑛.
-If the interval length equals to 𝑛, then the elements are stored in consecutive registers (e.g., elements −𝑊 − 1 and −𝑊 + 3 are separated by distance 𝑛 = 4, thus are stored in consecutive registers in the red reuse chain, as shown in the previous figure).
+If the interval length equals to 𝑛, then the elements are stored in consecutive registers (e.g., elements −𝑊 − 1 and −𝑊 + 3 are separated by distance 𝑛 = 4, thus are stored in consecutive registers in the red reuse chain, as shown in the previous Figure).
 If the interval length exceeds 𝑛 then the intermediate elements are stored in the FIFOs.

 An important distinction among the Reuse Chains is present in the architecture and depicted in the Reuse Buffer figure